newchuyalong/libgdx-learning/Importing-Blender-models-in-LibGDX.md

 Optionally, you may also convert your file to the G3DJ format, which is a JSON format which is readily viewable with a simple text editor. `fbx-conv -o G3DJ file.fbx` Please note that G3DJ will take longer to load when you run your application, as it is not a binary format.

+### Setting the coordinate system (up-axis)
+The coordinate system Blender uses (z-up) is different compared to the most common system used for games (y-up).
+The Blender FBX exporter contains the option to change the coordinate system to y-up (which might be even the default in the FBX exporter), do not use this option, instead set it to Blender's default (z-up).

+Fbx-conv will compensate the coordinate system by rotating the model (to y-up).
+However it will only be able to do this, if the fbx file itself contains the correct information.
+The Blender FBX exporter option will not modify the model, instead it will simply act like its y-up (causing fbx-conv unable to compensate).

+When fbx-conv needs to compensate the coordinate system, it will rotate all root nodes of the model 90 degrees along the X-axis.
+It will also modify any animations accordingly.
+The geometry (vertices) itself however, remains unchanged.

 ### Troubleshooting missing textures
 Please ensure you limit the size of your texture files to power of two dimensions (e.g. 32x32, 64x64 etc).
 A maximum recommended size would be 1024x1024 for widespread support, however larger sizes will work.
 Devices may render a black object if the texture dimensions are not supported by the device.